tglucksmann/buybitcoinworldwide.github.io/_wallets/circle.md

 download_android_url: https://play.google.com/store/apps/details?id=com.circle.android&hl=en
 contribute: circle
 weight: 1
+tags: ios, iphone, android
+summary: Circle is a digital money company focused on making money “instant, secure, and free”.
+Its wallet, available on the web, iPhone, and Android, offers basic send and receive features.
+Circle controls all private keys, and acts more like a bank than a true Bitcoin wallet.
+Circle should only be used to buy or sell bitcoin, and not to store funds.
 ---
 Circle is a digital money company focused on making money “instant, secure, and free”.
 Its homepage only briefly mentions Bitcoin, and its wallet doesn’t do much more than receiving and spending.